AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/emails/custom-email-subjects-event-notification.md

 Some event notifications have multiple subject lines, depending on which objects they trigger.

-For example, “Someone includes me on a directed update” has two different subjects lines: first is for tasks, issues, template tasks and documents (also known as a “referenceObject”) and the second one is for objects that allow users to make comments, like portfolio, program, and so on (also known as a “topReferenceObject”).
+For example, "Someone includes me on a directed update" has two different subjects lines: first is for tasks, issues, template tasks and documents (also known as a "referenceObject") and the second one is for objects that allow users to make comments, like portfolio, program, and so on (also known as a "topReferenceObject").

 ![](assets/Ev-not-mult-subj-lines.png)

 If a user is included in a conversation on the task, issue, template task, or document, an email will generate with the first subject line.
-The subject line contains “referenceObject:name” and the system defines the object and displays the appropriate name in the subject field.
+The subject line contains "referenceObject:name" and the system defines the object and displays the appropriate name in the subject field.
 The email subject line would look similar to this: "Comment on Task 123 on Project ABC."

 If added to a project conversation an email with the second subject will generate.
-Here the subject line contains “topReferenceObject:name” and again Workfront identifies which object was referenced and will return that object name instead of “topReferenceObject:name” in the subject.
+Here the subject line contains "topReferenceObject:name" and again Workfront identifies which object was referenced and will return that object name instead of "topReferenceObject:name" in the subject.
 The email subject line would look similar to this: "Comment on Project ABC."

 To edit the email subject lines and add additional fields to either subject lines, see [Customize email subject lines for event notifications](#customize-email-subject-lines-for-event-notifications) in this article.